RPI-DSPlab/MIAE/experiment/mia_comp/README.md

 ### `ensemble_roc.py`
    Ensemble roc samples n thresholds for n FPRs for each base instance.
 Then each attack goes through the steps of ensemble in `max_ensemble_low_fpr.ipynb` for n times with different thresholds to get n samples for each ensemble TPR@FPR.
 It also calculates the AUC, ACC and TPR@Low FPR for each ensemble.

 ### `ensemble_performance.ipynb`

 This notebook is designed to compare the performance of the ensemble strategies proposed in the paper.
-It organize the performance result (TPR@low FPR, auc, acc) with respect to the number of instances used in the ensemble.
+It organizes the performance result (TPR@low FPR, auc, acc) with respect to the number of instances used in the ensemble.

-### `shadow_attack_threshold_exp.ipynb` # expired

-This notebook is designed to see whether the threshold of attack for a fpr on the auxilary dataset could generalize well on the test set.

 ___